linkeunid/go-api/README.md

 # Create a migration from a model
 make migrate-from-model model=animal

+# Create migrations from all available models (skip existing tables)
+make migrate-all-models
+# or use alias
+make mam

 # Roll back the last migration
 make migrate-down

 # Check migration status
 make migrate-status

+# List available models
+make migrate-list-models
 ```

 Each migration consists of:
 - `[timestamp]_[name].up.sql`: SQL to apply the migration
 - `[timestamp]_[name].down.sql`: SQL to roll back the migration

+**Migrate All Models Feature:**
+The `migrate-all-models` command automatically:
+- 🔍 Discovers all available models in the registry
+- 🔄 Creates migrations for each model
+- ⏭️ Skips models whose tables already exist
+- 📊 Provides a summary of operations (created/skipped)
+- 🎨 Shows colorful progress with `[1/5]`, `[2/5]` format

 ### Seeding